Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Evaluation

-Despite the remarkable performance of LLMs across diverse language tasks, evaluating these models presents challenges, especially in ensuring factual consistency.
-The extensive capabilities of LLMs and the limitations of current benchmarks in capturing human preferences, have given rise to emerging trends in LLM evaluations, such as employing strong LLMs as judges \citep{zheng2023judging}.
-Traditional similarity-based metrics, such as BLEU and ROUGE, have proven to misalign with human evaluation.
-While human evaluation remains the primary standard for assessing human preferences, it is exceptionally time-consuming and expensive.
-To automate the evaluation process, several works have adopted the 'LLM-as-a-judge' approach, which focuses on using strong language models (LLMs) like GPT-4.
-These models are often trained with reinforcement learning from human feedback (RLHF), resulting in strong human alignment \citep{LIN2024122254}.
-Previous studies have evidenced the consistent agreement of these models with human grading in over 80\% of judgments \citep{bubeck2023sparks,HelgessonHallstrom1787721,Leng2023}.
-Given these characteristics, we opted for GPT-4 to assess the answers generated by our explainability component.
-Through LLM-as-a-judge, we are able to obtain not only scores but also explanations, making their outputs interpretable.
-The whole process is represented in Figure \ref{fig:llm_evaluation}.
+Traditional similarity-based metrics, such as BLEU and ROUGE, have been proven to be misaligned with human evaluations.
+Although human evaluation remains the primary standard for assessing human preferences, it is exceptionally time-consuming and expensive.
+Furthermore, this approach significantly affects the scalability of evaluations, making it necessary to use more effective and unbiased methods \cite{2024Miller,hosking2024humanfeedbackgoldstandard}.
+To automate the evaluation process, several works have adopted the \lq LLM-as-a-judge' approach, which focuses on using strong LLMs, such as GPT-4.
+These models are often trained with RLHF, resulting in strong human alignment \cite{LIN2024122254}.
+Previous studies have shown the consistent agreement between these models and human grading \cite{bubeck2023sparks,Leng2023,NEURIPS2023Rafailov}.
+Moreover, research shows that LLMs can replicate most of conclusions from human evaluations, particularly in tasks involving prediction accuracy and explanation helpfulness, even across varied settings and domains \cite{2024Miller,NEURIPS2023Zhou,NEURIPS2023Dettmers}.

+However, while LLMs excel in scalability and efficiency, their strengths can be enhanced by integrating the nuanced understanding and subjective judgments that humans provide, particularly in complex or domain-specific contexts \cite{wang2023largelanguagemodelsfair}.
+For example, human evaluators can detect subtle inconsistencies or interpret ambiguous explanations in tasks that require deeper contextual understanding, which an automated method may overlook \cite{MILLER20191,hoffman2019metricsexplainableaichallenges}.

+To leverage the strengths of both approaches, we propose a hybrid evaluation method that combines the scalability of LLM-based evaluations with the depth of human assessment.
+In this approach, a strong LLM such as GPT-4 is used to evaluate a broad set of model outputs, ensuring cost-effective and consistent initial assessment.
+Human evaluators then validated a representative subset of these outputs to uncover overlooked biases or misalignments.
+This approach integrates the efficiency and scalability of automated methods with the reliability of human judgment, particularly in nuanced cases.

+By adopting this hybrid methodology, we balance efficiency and accuracy, ensuring that the evaluation process captures both objective metrics and subjective preferences effectively.
+This dual-layered evaluation enables comprehensive assessments while addressing the inherent limitations of relying exclusively on either LLMs or humans.